+Snyder has served as senior vice president and chief research officer at Lifespan Health System since 2008.
+Lifespan is the parent of Rhode Island, Hasbro Children’s, Bradley, The Miriam and Newport hospitals and the Gateway Mental Health Network.
 Snyder has an extensive background in both clinical care and research.
-He comes to Lifespan from Pfizer Global Research and Development, where he held the positions of director and early clinical leader in its central nervous system therapeutic area, and senior associate director of its world-wide clinical technology group in the department of clinical sciences.
 He was also general manager of Tarkus Neuroscience, LLC in Marlborough, CT, providing scientific and strategic drug development consulting for a variety of biotechnology and pharmaceutical corporations.
 He served as the director of the division of behavioral neurology in the department of neurology at Allegheny General Hospital, and as an associate professor of neurology at Medical College of Pennsylvania – Hahnemann School of Medicine in Pittsburgh.

 In addition, he has held numerous teaching positions, including as a tenured professor of clinical neuropsychology and cognitive neuroscience at the University of Connecticut, serving as co-director of the masters of science program in clinical and translational research.
 Snyder also currently serves as an adjunct professor in the Child Study Center, Yale University School of Medicine, and he is the associate editor of the journal Brain and Cognition.